-It's about enjoyment, friends and bringing road racing back to where it was fifty years ago - when racing was fun, cheap and nobody cared whether you had Snap-On tools or a mix-match of hand-me-downs in your toolbox.
+It's about enjoyment, friends and bringing road racing back to where it was fifty years ago - when racing was fun, affordable for the “average Joe” and nobody cared whether you had Snap-On tools or a mix-match of hand-me-downs in your toolbox.

-If you're interested in participating in ChumpCar's endurance or sprint racing programs, it's about scouring the want-ads looking for the perfect hefty-hunk-of-screaming-junk and racing a $500 car for 24 hours.
+If you're interested in participating in ChumpCar, it's about scouring the want ads looking for the perfect low-budget car that you think you can be competitive with and that you hope will last for up to 24 hours.
 That takes effort... that requires some planning... that means your knuckles are going to get scraped-up a little.

 ChumpCar is all about racing on North America's finest road courses and race tracks... tracks that you never dreamed you'd have the opportunity to drive on.

-It's about being there... sharing, competing, laughing, cursing (not around the kids!), making things work under pressure - but, most of all, it's about being there at the checkered flag.
-It's not about winning.
+It's about being there... sharing, competing, laughing, cursing (not around the kids!), making things work under pressure - but, most of all, it's about pursuit of seeing the checkered flag and hope of victory.

 More than anything, it's about meeting a bunch of people who are just as crazy, just as passionate, and just as caffeine-loaded as you are.
 These are your kind of people... it's family... old home week in the neighborhood.
 How cool is that?